 Sofia is the capital city of the Balkan nation in the west of Bulgaria.
 The population of Sofia is 1.2 million.

-The two most common ways of reaching Sofia is by plane or train.
+The two most common ways of reaching Sofia are by plane or train.

 Click Here to get your Eurail Pass today!